 That’s pretty much it!
 They’re ready to serve and they’ll go nicely with most proteins except fish.
 I think the beets are too strong and will overtake the subtle flavors of fish.
 But hey.. if you want fish with your Harvard beets, do your thing, my gorgeous reader!

-- Beet Greens: If you are fortunate enough you buy beets with the greens still attached, DO NOT THROW THEM OUT!!
+- Beet Greens: If you are fortunate enough you buy beets with the greens still attached, PLEASE don’t throw them out!
 Give them a good wash, cut them in half or thirds, and steam them in a pot with a small amount of water.
-They’re just like spinach, swiss chard, or kale, but SO MUCH TASTIER!
-After steaming, sprinkle a bit of vinegar and melt some butter on top, and they’re PERFECTION!!
+They’re just like spinach, swiss chard, or kale, but SO much tastier!
+After steaming, sprinkle a bit of vinegar and melt some butter on top, and they’re absolute perfection.
+(Thanks again to Auntie Chris for teaching me not to waste the greens!).

 - Are Harvard Beets Gluten Free?
-Yes but they are not Keto friendly as this recipe includes sugar.
+Yes, they sure are!

 If you’re totally digging the flavors of beets, I have another couple of recipes you might want to check out.
 I have a Beet Avocado and Feta Salad recipe that when I serve at get-togethers, I get asked for the recipe EVERY.SINGLE.TIME., no joke.